vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Life is what happens when you're busy making other plans." - John Lennon
 > 1. "Keep your face always toward the sunshine, and shadows will fall behind you." - Walt Whitman
 > 1. "When you find yourself in the midst of a battle, take a step back and assess the situation before you act." - Anonymous
-> 1. "You don't have to control your thoughts.
+> 1. "You Do not have to control your thoughts.
 You just have to stop letting them control you." - Dan Millman
 > 1. "It is not the mountain we conquer but ourselves." - Edmund Hillary
-> 1. "Don't be pushed around by the fears in your mind.
+> 1. "Do not be pushed around by the fears in your mind.
 Be led by the dreams in your heart." - Roy T. Bennett
 > 1. "The way to get started is to quit talking and begin doing." - Walt Disney

 ## Courage and Bravery

-> 1. "Don't let the fear of striking out hold you back." - Babe Ruth
+> 1. "Do not let the fear of striking out hold you back." - Babe Ruth
 > 1. "Everything you've ever wanted is on the other side of fear." - George Addair
 > 1. "Be selective in your battles, but never compromise your values." - Anonymous
 > 1. "If you want to be happy, set a goal that commands your thoughts, liberates your energy, and inspires your hopes." - Andrew Carnegie
 > 1. "You must do the thing you think you cannot do." - Eleanor Roosevelt
-> 1. "Don't be afraid to give up the good to go for the great." - John D. Rockefeller
+> 1. "Do not be afraid to give up the good to go for the great." - John D. Rockefeller

 ## Leadership and Influence